THE CONSERVATION PARTNERS TEAM

 The Artemis team has now expanded into Conservation Partners so we can do more work, in more places.
 We are a mix of applied ecologists, practical land managers and specialists in governance.
 We employ people who have this blend of skills.

-Our network includes specialists from diverse fields and agency staff from all levels of government.
+Our network includes specialists from diverse fields and agency staff from various levels of government.
 We use this network to get the best possible outcomes for conservation.
 Click on the staff photos below for more information.

 Click for more information about our staff.